VictorTrapenok/grammar-ai.app/src/pages/terms.md

 ---
 title: Terms of Service
-description: Terms of Service for MalO ver1.0.0 Android Application
+description: Terms of Service for Grammar AI Application
 ---

-# Terms of Service for MalO ver1.0.0
+# Terms of Service for Grammar AI

-**Effective Date:** October 2, 2025
+**Effective Date:** December 2024
-**Last Updated:** October 2, 2025
+**Last Updated:** December 2024

 ## 1. Acceptance of Terms

-By downloading, installing, or using the MalO ver1.0.0 mobile application (the "App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using the Grammar AI application (the "App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

 ## 2. Description of Service

-MalO ver1.0.0 is an AI companion application that provides:
+Grammar AI is a text processing application that provides:

-- Personalized AI interactions
+- AI-powered grammar and spelling correction
-- Augmented reality features
+- Text translation between multiple languages
-- Photo manipulation and enhancement
+- Real-time text analysis and suggestions
-- Social companion functionality
+- Simple and intuitive user interface

 ## 3. Age Requirements and Eligibility